I Think I Can, I Think I Can…

 The flat route travels from Essex northward to Deep River and then Chester, all along the Connnecticut River.
 It’s a rather quaint, if somewhat (dare I say) boring route.
 The rain and dreariness didn’t help, of course, and this year the foliage is rather muted.

-We also caught site of Gillette Castle, a definite CTMQ future visit.
+We also caught site of Gillette Castle, a definite CTMQ future visit (We did, here).
 There were also some marshes and inlets and Pratt Cove.
 And some swans.
 The train has been in eight motion pictures and on the cover of one Stephen King book.

 Just as we were absorbing all this, we stopped.
 100% of our fellow passengers debarked and went over to the Becky Thatcher Steamboat, for part 2 of their excursion of century-old locomotion experiences.
 But we stuck around and got a unique view of the steam engine switching train ends and attaching right in front of me.
 Okay, that was pretty darn cool.